davehtaylor/linked_list/README.md

 **Planned Features for Future Release**

-- Inserting element at arbitrary point
+- Insert element at arbitrary point
 - Swap two elements
 - Reverse list
+- Concatenate two lists
-- Making the list doubly-linked
+- Make the list doubly-linked
 - Exploring the possibility of making the data type dynamic, giving the user the ability to speicify what data type the list will hold (int, long, float, double, char, char*).